 Via bus and boat – Our trip to Calayan Island was arranged by Go PH Travel and Tours.
-It’s more or less 18 hours of travel (13 hrs by land and 5 hrs by sea).
-Meetup venue was at GV Florida Bus Station in Sampaloc, Manila, where we took a deluxe bus ride (with reclining seats and a bathroom) and departed at around 16:30.
+It’s more or less 18 hours of travel (13 hrs. by land and 5 hrs. by sea).
+The meetup venue was at GV Florida Bus Station in Sampaloc, Manila, where we took a deluxe bus ride (with reclining seats and a bathroom) and departed at around 16:30.
 Safely arrived in Aparri, Cagayan at around 05:30, we transferred to a tricycle and headed to the port.
-Big boats heading straight to Calayan Island cannot dock in the wharf since water is shallow, so we took a smaller boat to get to the main boat.
-The boat sets off early morning from Aparri and schedule is very limited.
-Set sail via MB Godfrey, our travel to Calayan Island took 7 hours (normal duration is 5 hrs) due to a small delay.
-Another boat, ahead of us, had a machine glitch that we need to assist them since rescue might take more time.
+Big boats heading straight to Calayan Island cannot dock in the wharf since the water is shallow, so we took a smaller boat to get to the main boat.
+The boat sets off early morning from Aparri and the schedule is very limited.
+Set sail via MB Godfrey, our travel to Calayan Island took 7 hours (normal duration is 5 hrs.) due to a small delay.
+Another boat, ahead of us, had a machine glitch that we need to assist them with since rescue might take more time.
 We arrived in Calayan Island at around 14:00 safe and sound.

 Via plane, van, and boat – Instead of a long bus ride, another option is the time-saving flight from Manila to Tuguegarao via Cebu Pacific or Philippine Airlines (1hr and 15 min duration).
 Upon arrival in Tuguegarao, take a van heading to Port of Aparri.
 From Aparri, take a boat ride straight to Calayan Island.